 Available for drives with enclosure size F. Enables the Pilz relay to fit in the enclosure without requiring an options cabinet.
 The relay is used in the external temperature monitoring option.
-If PTC monitoring is required, VLT[®] PTC Thermistor Card MCB 112 must be ordered.
+If PTC monitoring is required, order the VLT® PTC Thermistor Card MCB 112.